-An application for a school place will only be accepted for such children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
+An application for a school place will only be accepted for children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
 In Year allocations are made on the assumption that the child will accept the school place and be on roll within that timescale.

-For the primary transfer process, applications will not normally be accepted from, nor places allocated to, an overseas address.
+For the Primary and Secondary transfer processes, applications will not normally be accepted from, nor places allocated to, an overseas address.
 The exception to this (for both In Year and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
-In these cases, we will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.
+In these cases, HCC will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.

 Applications will also be considered, and places offered in advance for these families, if the application is accompanied by an official letter that declares a relocation date but does not provide a quartering or unit address because the family will be residing in private accommodation.
 In these cases, if the family does not already have a permanent private address in Hertfordshire, the military base or alternative "work" address in Hertfordshire will be used for allocation purposes.
-If the family already has an established alternative private address, that address will be used for admission purposes.
+If the family already has an established alternative private address, that address will be used for admission purposes if the parents provide evidence of the address, and that the child will be living there.

-We will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+We will also consider accepting applications from children\ whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (1 February 2023 for the Under 11s process) cannot be considered before National Allocation Day.
-Decisions on these applications will be made by a panel of governors and communicated with parents within 6 weeks of the closing date for applications.
+Evidence submitted after the date for late applications (30 January 2025 for secondary transfer and 3 February 2025 for the Under 11s process) cannot be considered before National Allocation Day.
+Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.